Coon song: Composers

 Sheet music to "Ma Honey Gal".
 Coon songs suggested that the most common living arrangement for black people was a "honey" relationship (unmarried cohabitation), rather than marriage.

-“The Niggardly Nigger”, an example of a British coon song, published in London in 1900.

 At the height of their popularity, "just about every songwriter in the country" was writing coon songs "to fill the seemingly insatiable demand".
 Writers of coon songs included some of the most important Tin Pan Alley composers, including Gus Edwards, Fred Fisher (who wrote the 1905 "If the Man in the Moon Were a Coon", which sold three million copies), and Irving Berlin.
 One of John Philip Sousa's assistants, Arthur Pryor, composed coon songs.
 (This was meant to ensure a steady supply to Sousa's band, which performed the songs and popularized several coon song melodies.)
 Many coon songs were written by whites, but some were written by black people.

 Important black composers of coon songs include Ernest Hogan (who wrote "All Coons Look Alike to Me", the most famous coon song); Sam Lucas (who wrote the most racist early coon songs by modern standards); minstrel and songwriter Sidney L. Perrin (who wrote "Black Annie", "Dat's De Way to Spell Chicken", "Mamma's Little Pumpkin Colored Coons", "Gib Me Ma 15 Cents", and "My Dinah"); Bob Cole (who wrote dozens of songs, including "I Wonder What the Coon's Game Is?" and "No Coons Allowed"); Irving Jones, Bert Williams and George Walker.
 Even classic ragtime composer Scott Joplin wrote at least one coon song ("I Am Thinking of My Pickaninny Days"), and may have composed the music for several more, using lyrics written by others.